ACFT Deadlift Standards

 Two Mile Run

-The 2-mile run will assess your aerobic endurance.
+The two-mile run will assess your aerobic endurance.

 See All Six Test Events of the New Army Combat Fitness Test